 The Utility Notification Center commonly called “Call Before You Dig” is for contractors and homeowners planning to dig.
 This resource is available for people in both Washington and Oregon.
 Technicians will professionally locate all your sewer and other utility lines and mark them.
 After you have this information, you’ll have a better idea of good planting locations.
 Keep in mind, you may want to also plant your trees at least 10 feet away from your sidewalks and foundation to help prevent roots from damaging those as well.

 Metal or wood barriers can be purchased and installed to help stop roots from growing in a certain direction.
 However, this method can cause the tree to be unstable and make it more susceptible to blowing over in strong winds.

 A long tool called an auger can also be used in piping that has been infiltrated by roots.
 The auger travels down the drain and cuts the roots.
 This method is typically just a quick fix so it is often used with another type of root control.

 There are some toxic chemicals out on the market that stops or slows root growth when poured down the drain.
 This method kills the plants and could potentially harm the environment.

 Clogs in your home happen.
 But it’s important to know what is causing the clog.
-At D & F Plumbing, we’ll use video equipment to perform inspections of your sewer line.
+At D&F Plumbing, Heating and Cooling, we’ll use video equipment to perform inspections of your sewer line.
 And if roots have indeed infiltrated your plumbing line we’ll find a solution and have your system up and running again in no time.
 So contact us today for your plumbing needs in Portland and Clark County!